Local Market Guide · 2026

 23 Years · Mortgage Specialist

-The Boise market is currently cooling.
+The Birmingham market is currently moderate.
 Here's what that means for buyers in 2026:

 ✓ Reasons to Buy